qtov/ViATc-English/old/viatc-0.6.2unfinished/README.md

 ViATc
 =====

-Warning: This version 0.6 is unfinished and most likely never will be.
+This version 0.6 is unfinished and most likely never will be.
 Please use 0.5

 ViATc - Vim mode at Total Commander